 The country research conducted in 2016 for the Support Study on Data Collection and Analysis of Active Modes Use and Infrastructure in Europe227 showed that national averages differ from those at city (capital) level, that there is a need for comparisons between cities, and that cross-border, international and interregional comparisons among EU countries and cities are not possible.
 There is a lack of standard approaches to calculate the mobile population, the share of the population cycling regularly, and cycling tends to be underestimated in many travel surveys because of inconsistent treatment of trip stages.

-- Use the absence of definitions as an opportunity for short term change through guidelines and recommendations, provide countries, region and cities with an operational definition of cycling, allowing travel survey respondents to record their trips in a standardized way.
-[GR] - Produce guidelines on how to record and publish cycling trips [GR]. - Develop guidelines for harmonising statistics; create a database of definitions and tions and collection and harmonisation methods and apply them once adopted [GR]
+EU level - Use the absence of definitions as an opportunity for short term change through guidelines and recommendations, provide countries, region and cities with an operational definition of cycling, allowing travel survey respondents to record their trips in a standardized way.
+[GR] - Produce guidelines on how to record and publish cycling trips [GR]. - Develop guidelines for harmonising statistics; create a database of definitions and National, regional and local level • Participate in the development of EU-level guidelines and recommendations on definidata-collection methods used.

-- data-collection methods used.
 Cycling statistics need to be calculated by degree of urbanisation, city and commuting zones.
-[GR] - Continue to research the possibilities for assessing user satisfaction, safety and security linked to cycling infrastructure.
+[GR] Continue to research the possibilities for assessing user satisfaction, safety and security linked to cycling infrastructure.
 In the long term, a monitoring of active modes is needed, combining indicators based on official and unofficial data.
-[RD]
+[RD] tions and collection and harmonisation methods and apply them once adopted [GR] 227 (Steenberghen, Tavares, Richardson, Himpe, & Crabbé, 2017)